marmota-app/marmdown/docs/design/container-blocks-line-content.md

 Our **solution** to this problem is to add an `Empty` element to a block when no content could be parsed.

+## Is it Bad that Lines are Always Created Dynamically?

+During normal operation, the array of lines should be accessed only occasionally for a container block: A container block can only occur within another container block, and those do not need their line content for their normal operation.

+That is, those other container blocks do not access their line content to determine their content, as a leaf block would do.

+So, the `lines` array of a container block is only ever needed when we want to re-create the text of the document, which is not an operation that markdown parsers or editors should perform very often.